drowe67/freedv-gui/USER_MANUAL.md

 your radio:

 + VOX: sends a tone to the left channel of the Transmit/To Radio sound card
-+ Hamlib: support for many different radios via the Hamlib library and a serial port
++ Hamlib: support for many different radios via the Hamlib library and a serial port (or via TCP/IP for some devices, e.g. SDRs or FLrig/rigctld).
 + Serial Port: direct access to the serial port pins

 Once you have configured PTT, try the **Test** button.